Nesterov Acceleration of Alternating Least Squares for Canonical Tensor Decomposition: Momentum Step Size Selection and Restart Mechanisms: Conclusion

 \section{Conclusion}

-We have derived Nesterov-ALS methods that are simple and easy to implement as compared to several existing nonlinearly accelerated ALS methods, such as GMRES-ALS, NCG-ALS, and LBFGS-ALS \cite{sterck2012nonlinear,sterck2015nonlinearly,sterck2018nonlinearly}.
-The optimal variant, using function restarting and gradient ratio momentum weight, is competitive with or superior to ALS and GMRES-ALS, NCG-ALS, and LBFGS-ALS.
+We have proposed Nesterov-ALS methods with effective choices for momentum weights and restart mechanisms that are simple and easy to implement as compared to several existing nonlinearly accelerated ALS methods, such as GMRES-ALS, NCG-ALS, and LBFGS-ALS\cite{sterck2012nonlinear,sterck2015nonlinearly,sterck2018nonlinearly}.
+The optimal variant, using function restarting and gradient ratio momentum weight, is competitive with or superior to stand-alone ALS and GMRES-ALS, NCG-ALS, LBFGS-ALS and line search ALS\cite{harshman1970foundations,rajih2008enhanced,chen2011new,sorber2016exact}.

 Simple nonlinear iterative optimization methods like ALS and coordinate descent (CD) are widely used in a variety of application domains.
 There is clear potential for extending our approach to accelerating such simple optimization methods for other non-convex problems.
-A specific example is Tucker tensor decomposition \cite{kolda2009tensor}.
-NCG and NGMRES acceleration have been applied to Tucker decomposition in \cite{Hans_Tucker_decomp}, and LBFGS acceleration in \cite{sterck2018nonlinearly}, using a manifold approach to maintain the Tucker orthogonality constraints, and this approach can directly be extended to Nesterov acceleration.
+A specific example is Tucker tensor decomposition\cite{kolda2009tensor}.
+NCG, NGMRES and LBFGS acceleration have been applied to Tucker decomposition\cite{Hans_Tucker_decomp,sterck2018nonlinearly}, using a manifold approach to maintain the Tucker orthogonality constraints, and this approach can directly be extended to the Nesterov acceleration methods discussed in this paper.